-You will be able to set up your nursery, nest a bit, and even think of some names.
+You can set up your nursery and nest and even think of some names.
 But right now, it’s time to take care of yourself.
-At this point that is the best way to take care of your baby.
+That is the best way to take care of your baby.

-We’ve narrowed it down to the 3 easiest changes you can make that will help you have a non-toxic pregnancy.
-Scientists have concluded that certain harmful chemical exposures to your baby while it’s still in the womb could influence your baby’s health later in life, including breast cancer risk.
+We’ve narrowed it down to the three easiest changes you can make to help you have a non-toxic pregnancy.
+Scientists have concluded that certain harmful chemical exposures to your baby while it’s still in the womb, could influence your baby’s health later in life, including breast cancer risk.

 1. Vacuum often, hopefully with a HEPA filter if you have one.
 Vacuuming is an easy way to get dust out of your home.
 Besides just looking messy, dust is one of the places we often don’t realize that harmful chemicals collect.

 As toxic chemicals that can affect hormone levels, like flame retardants, phthalates, and lead, drift out of normal household things and stuff that gets tracked into the house, they often stick to dust particles and settle all around the house.
 This cannot be so great for health because people often touch the dust and eat and breathe it without realizing it.